orgrinrt/word_bounds/README.md

 ## Usage

-`word_bounds` crate is intended to help detect word bounds and splitting up longer strings into smaller segments based on rules that can be customized to fit your needs.
+`word_bounds` crate is intended to help detect word bounds and split up longer strings into smaller segments based on rules that can be customized to fit your needs.

 The rules allow flexible segmenting, for example, by either detecting chars as their own segments (words), bind them